 Tips for buyers in a seller’s market

-If you’re buying, don’t despair, while competition is strong at the moment there are some things you can do to strengthen your position…
+Competition is strong at the moment, but there are things you can do to strengthen your position…

 Get fee free mortgage advice from our partners at L&C. Use the online mortgage finder or speak to an advisor today.

-With prices already inflated in a seller’s market, making sure you don’t pay over the odds and sticking to your budget is vital.
-But with competition high it’s also important not to underbid.
-So make sure you do your research and check you’re not paying over the value of the property.
+With prices already inflated in a sellers’ market, making sure you don’t pay over the odds and sticking to your budget is vital.
+But with competition high, it’s also important not to underbid.
+So make sure you do your research and check you’re not paying too much for the property.
 To find out how much other houses in the same area or street have sold for in the past, the best website is the Land Registry.
-While the stamp duty holiday is in place until 1st July, it’s also worth putting aside some contingency budget in case you miss the deadline.

 Step-by-step guide to buying a home